openstack/ptgbot/README.rst

 ~newday
   Removes now/next/location entries, to be run at the start of a new day

-~wipe
+~reload
-  Resets the database entirely (removes all defined tracks and topics)
+  Resets the database entirely (reloads from configuration)

 Local testing